Photo by Jason Leung on Unsplash

 Newport works in academia, so he needs to conduct deep work to conduct his research and write his papers, but anybody in the knowledge economy needs to dedicate some of his or her work time to deep work, be it to prepare a client presentation, write a report or conduct an analysis of an important document.

-We should focus on what is important to achieve our goals, then organize our calendars to achieve them, leaving time for deep work every day (you should also leave time to respond to emails and have meetings; despite everything I said above, they often need to be done too!).
+We should focus on what is important to achieve our goals, then organize our calendars to achieve them, leaving time for deep work every day (you should also leave time to respond to emails and have meetings; they often need to be done too!).
 When you have blocked one or two hours for deep work in a morning (it is difficult to be fully concentrated for more than an hour, and Newport thinks we can at most dedicate 4.5 hours to fully-dedicated deep work in a day), you should avoid any distractions during that time, even if that implies switching your phone off.
 When you are conducting that task, you should be fully dedicated to it.

 The purposeful company

-As I have already written here, companies do not exist only to make money for their shareholders, they have a societal purpose to fulfill beyond the maximization of profits.
+As I have already written here, companies do not exist only to make money for their shareholders, they have a societal purpose to fulfil beyond the maximization of profits.
 Some companies are clearer than others about this, and this will allow them to connect better with their consumers, but also with their employees.

-As Simon Sinek explained in his famous book “Start with Why” (link to book and TED Talk), consumers and employees connect with the WHY or purpose of a company and this is what builds their loyalty to the brand, not its products or the price.
+As Simon Sinek explained in his famous book “Start with Why” (link to book and TED Talk), consumers and employees connect with the WHY or purpose of a company, and this is what builds their loyalty to the brand, not its products or the price.
 They connect with the WHY, not with the WHAT or HOW.

 And what about the purpose of the company?
 Is it aligned with your values?
 Is the purpose of your job aligned with it?
 Do you see you have an impact on achieving its goals?

 Maybe I am asking too many questions, but they are important.
-If you answered YES to all or most of these questions, you are lucky and you are probably content and engaged in your current job.
+If you answered YES to all or most of these questions, you are lucky, and you are probably content and engaged in your current job.

 We are in the middle of a global pandemic and an unprecedented economic crisis, so probably it isn’t the best time to jump ship and change jobs if you feel secure in yours, but think about it and start planning on how you can change to a job and company in which the purpose of the job and the company motivate you and are aligned with your values.